 Prevention Is Key, But Eastern Medicine Can Help

-We’ve got bad news–chronic illnesses are going up.
-Across the world and in the US, more and more people are being diagnosed with incurable diseases like asthma, cancer, and diabetes.
+We’ve got bad news–chronic illnesses are on the rise.
+Across the world and in the US, more and more people are being diagnosed with things like autoimmune diseases and diabetes.

 Thanks to advances in healthcare, we’re living longer.
 But that also means that we’re facing new issues as we age.
-Plus, lots of us work 9-5s behind a desk and live a pretty sedentary lifestyle.
-Obesity has been steadily rising for decades.
+Plus, many of us work 9-5s behind a desk and live a pretty sedentary lifestyle, and obesity has been steadily rising for decades.
 Thanks to these factors, it’s more likely than ever that you’ll end up dealing with long-term health problems from chronic diseases.

 What Are Chronic Diseases?

 Chronic illnesses are conditions that are usually preventable but once you have them, they’re nearly impossible to get rid of.
 The most common chronic diseases in the US are: